mikarant/ozo/run_wrf.md

 `run_days = 10` Sets simulation time to 10 days.
 `end_day = 10` Ending day of the simulation.
 `history_interval = 60` Output interval in seconds.
 `iofields_filename = = "iofield_list.txt"` This is optional.
+With that file you can change the number of output variables.
-That file By default, namelist does not contain this, but it can be added there
+By default, there is no place for this in the namelist, but it can be added there to the _&time\_control_ section.